szekany/academic-kickstart/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Update July 2022: I am currently a Member of Technical Staff at AMD Research.

 I am a Ph.D. candidate at the University of Michigan where I am co-advised by [Tom Wenisch](https://web.eecs.umich.edu/~twenisch/) and [Ron Dreslinski](https://web.eecs.umich.edu/~rdreslin/).
 My research is primarily on software systems for visual analytics: developing frameworks and techniques at scale to leverage existing computer vision models and kernels.
 I am currently working on a project funded by the [ADA (Applications Driving Architectures) Center](http://www.adacenter.org), previously having worked on projects funded by [Toyota Research Institute](https://www.tri.global/) and [ARM](http://www.arm.com).
 I interned at ARM, once with the CPU Engineering group (helping design what became the [Cortex-A76](https://en.wikipedia.org/wiki/ARM_Cortex-A76)) and twice with the High Performance Computing Research group.

 I am a strong proponent of computer science education for all, having taught at the high school through graduate level.
 I recently served as a primary instructor for the undergraduate computer architecture course at Michigan ([EECS 370](https://eecs370.github.io/)), and my paper on teaching out-of-order RISC-V core design as a capstone undergraduate course ([EECS 470](https://www.eecs.umich.edu/courses/eecs470/)) was published at SIGCSE '21.

-I have an interest in community service which led me to run a local scout troop for about 10 years.
-Also, I've been interested in problems such as reduction of global poverty, increased biosecurity, and reduction of nuclear risks.
-These interests recently led me to [Effective Altruism](https://www.centreforeffectivealtruism.org) and the idea of donating my time and money to effective charities.